ElenaGlazoff/Website/README.md

 '''link href="styles.css" rel="stylesheet"'''

 - In the styles.css file, you will write any CSS rules you want to add.
-- In each of your HTML files, add those two lines within the tag:
 - The school.css file is hosted externally and cannot be modified.

 For this project, CSS Flexbox will be used to structure the layout.
 The desired layout should include the following elements in order: header, article, aside, footer and main, body.